Hillbilly Elegy

 Hillbilly Elegy: A Memoir of a Family and Culture in Crisis is a 2016 memoir by JD Vance about the Appalachian values of his family from Kentucky and the socioeconomic problems of his hometown of Middletown, Ohio, where his mother's parents moved when they were young.
 It was adapted into the 2020 film Hillbilly Elegy, directed by Ron Howard and starring Glenn Close and Amy Adams.

-Later, Vance progressed in public service, becoming a senator from Ohio in 2023 and the vice president of the United States in 2025.
+Later, Vance progressed in politics, becoming a senator from Ohio in 2023 and the vice president of the United States in 2025.

 Summary

 Vance describes his upbringing and family background while growing up in Middletown, Ohio, where his mother and her family had moved after World War II from Breathitt County, Kentucky.

 Vance states that their Appalachian culture valued traits such as loyalty and love of country despite family violence and verbal abuse.
 Vance recounts his grandparents' alcoholism as well as his mother's history of drug addictions and failed relationships.
 Vance's grandparents reconciled and became his guardians.
 His strict but loving grandmother pushed Vance, who went on to complete undergraduate studies at Ohio State University and earned a Juris Doctor degree from Yale Law School.

 Vance raises questions about the responsibility of his family and local people for their misfortunes.
 Vance suggests that hillbilly culture fosters social disintegration and economic insecurity in Appalachia.
 He cites a personal experience where, while working as a grocery store cashier, he saw welfare recipients with cell phones when he could not afford one.

 Vance's antipathy toward those who seemed to profit from poor behavior while he struggled is presented as a rationale for Appalachia's political swing from voting Democratic to a strong Republican affiliation.
 Vance tells stories highlighting the lack of work ethic of the local people, including the story of a man who quit his job after expressing dislike over his work hours, and a co-worker with a pregnant girlfriend who skipped work unexcused.